devconcept/ng-shopping-cart/README.md

 # Documentation

-Documentation is available at http://devconcept.github.io/ng-shopping-cart
+Documentation is available at http://devconcept.github.io/ng-shopping-cart/

+Dgeni is used to automatically generate documentation from the source code.
+If you spot an error please consider [reporting it](https://github.com/devconcept/ng-shopping-cart/issues).

 # Demo

-To view a demo of the components of the library:
+You can find a demo of the library in the url http://devconcept.github.io/ng-shopping-cart/demo/.

+The demo is also available if you:

 - Clone the repository
 - Install it's dependencies with `npm install`
-- Run the main npm script with `npm start` or `ng serve --app=1`
+- Run `npm start` or `ng run demo`

 ## License